BiancaMass/Automated_PCA_MDIBL/README.md

   - PARENT_DIR=~/path/2/your/parent/folder
   - JSON_FILE_NAME=name_of_your_json.json

+ 5. Change the variables in the json file to fit your file paths and desired parameters.

- 5. In the terminal, cd to the parent_folder/scripts and run the following command: bash bash_automated_pca.sh
+ 6. In the terminal, cd to the parent_folder/scripts and run the following command: bash bash_automated_pca.sh